- Things to Know

-wounds with major damage to bone, tendons, and ligaments.
+Finger injuries range from minor cuts and scrapes to wounds with significant damage to bone, tendons, and ligaments.
 If not treated properly, serious finger injuries can lead to permanent deformity and loss of function.
-Careful treatment will allow for a faster and more complete recovery.
-A number of different types of finger injuries are common:
+Careful treatment allows for a faster and more complete recovery.
+Many different types of finger injuries are common:

-A laceration (cut) may only go through skin, or it may cut through blood vessels, nerves, and tendons that lie just under the skin.
+A laceration (cut) may only go through the skin, or it may cut through blood vessels, nerves, and tendons that lie just under the skin.

 An avulsion occurs when part of the skin or soft tissue is torn off.